Picture book writing

 The writing: bear in mind the word count and the word choices for early readers

 Traditional publishers have guidelines they follow regarding word count.
 If you want to write a children’s book and get it published, especially in picture book writing, you need to stick strictly to the right word count.
 If you submit a manuscript with too many words, that could be grounds for rejection.
-When you self-publish, also follow these guidelines, as this is what readers have come to expect.
+Even if you’re self-publishing, also follow these guidelines, as this is what readers have come to expect.

 Word count can make or break an adult’s willingness to read the book, especially repeatedly.
-If you’ve read to kids, I’m sure you’ve had that moment of, “When is this book going to end?”
+If you’ve read to kids or your grandchildren, I’m sure you’ve had that moment of, “When is this book going to end?”
 Too many words are your enemy.

 Picture books for 2- to 5-year-olds should have a word count of under 500 words.
 For 5-8-year-olds you can go up to 800 words.
 You can read more on word count in this article (scroll down about halfway to the table).